Balint0928/quartz/content/Core Rules/f_Equipment/f_Weapon Properties/finesse.md

 draft: false
 tags:
 ---
-This weapon may use dexterity instead of strength for attack statistics and attack roll when being wielded.
-Not for the attack's damage.
+This weapon may use dexterity instead of strength for attack statistics when being wielded.